List of United States Marine Corps battalions: Other units

 While these units are designated as companies, they are commanded by a Lt.
 Col. who is assisted by an executive officer and an executive staff (S-1, S-2, etc.).
 The company's organic platoons often operate independently and are normally commanded by a major (ANGLICO) or captain (FORECON).

 Air Naval Gunfire Liaison companies (ANGLICO) provide Marine Air-Ground Task Force (MAGTF) commanders a liaison capability, with foreign area expertise, to plan, coordinate, and conduct terminal control of fires in support of joint, allied, and coalition forces.
 ANGLICO units are separate companies (i.e., not organic to a battalion or regiment) reporting directly to one of the three MEF HQ Groups (1st, 2nd, & 5th ANGLICO) or the Forces HQ Group, Marine Forces Reserve (3rd, 4th, and 6th ANGLICO).

 Fleet Marine Force Reconnaissance (FORECON) companies provide Marine Air-Ground Task Force (MAGTF) commanders with deep reconnaissance and direct action capability.
 The FORECON companies of the three MEFs are organic to their respective divisional reconnaissance battalions and are under operational control of their parent MEF HQ Group.
-The 3rd and 4th FORECON companies are separate companies reporting directly to the Forces HQ Group, Marine Forces Reserve and are dedicated to supporting II MEF and I MEF, respectively, whenever a MEF's active duty FORECON company is not available.
+The 3rd FORECON company are separate company reporting directly to the Forces HQ Group, Marine Forces Reserve and are dedicated to supporting the MEF's whenever the MEF's active duty FORECON company is not available.